 - Training designed to build strong coaching proficiencies

-- Personalized feedback from experienced, ICF-certified coaches
+- Personalized feedback from experienced, ICF-credentialed coaches

 - Confidence in your skills because of competence in those skills